Zahidsqldba07/GooglePythonClass/babynames/README.md

 This directory contains several `.html` files which contain popular boy and girl names by year.
 Loop through each `.html` file  in the directory and extract the `rank`, `boy name`, and `girl name` from every row in each file, and save the data in a `.txt` file in the `data_dump` directory with same file name as the respective `.html` file.

-For example, data extracted from `baby1990.html` will be saved in a file named `baby1990.txt` - so on and so forth.
+For example, the data extracted from `baby1990.html` will be saved in a file named `baby1990.txt` - so on and so forth.

 ```python
 import os